echtejosh/tool-bot/README.md

 ### Usage

 > **IMPORTANT**
-For windows, make sure that you use [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install) when using `docker-compose build`.
+For windows, make sure that you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) when using `docker-compose build`.

 Before you run, make sure you build the container first: